Need for Speed: High Stakes: Development and release

 The Microsoft Windows version was developed by EA Seattle, a studio based in Bellevue, Washington.
 It supports both 3D acceleration and software rendering, and features several graphical improvements over its PlayStation counterpart.
 For example, cars are rendered with a higher number of polygons.
 Other enhancements include detailed 3D dashboards that light up during night time driving and individual headlight output with both high and low beams.
 At EA Seattle, using die-cast cars was a common practice for artists to determine how polygonal models should be integrated into the game, while trips to visit automakers in Europe were often arranged to collect reference material.
 The Microsoft Windows version also includes nine extra tracks from Hot Pursuit and allows players to alternatively listen to an audio CD of their choice during gameplay.
-The game went gold, and was released on June 18, 1999.
+The game went gold, and was released in North America on June 16, 1999, and in the United Kingdom on June 25.
 Shortly after its release, additional cars were made available for players to download via the Electronic Arts and Need for Speed websites.
 These include the Ferrari 360 Modena, the Lister Storm, the Aston Martin DB7, and the Jaguar XJR-15.